The little one’s dead, now it’s time for the big one to come out to play.

 It was the day after the eruption at Fimmvörðuhals died that the big one erupted (14th April 2010).
 Obviously they are connected via underground volcanic chambers.
 The real concern was that Fimmvörðuhals was directly between Eyjafjalljökull and the dreaded Katla.
 The last time Eyjafjalljökull (1821) erupted, it was followed by a Katla eruption.
 The authorities were taking no chances and evacuated nearly 500 people from local farms.
 An exclusion zone was set up and police blocked the roads preventing any photographers from getting near.

 My first trip out there was with my girlfriend and we took our dSLRs with an attempt to capture some of the lightning forks.
-Being a true landscaper I only had 50mm prime as my longest lens.
+Being a wide angle landscape photography fan, I only had 50mm prime as my longest lens.
 We took a back road and drove as far as the road block where we were directed into a school playground.

 Two days later we returned and I managed to hire a 70-200mm lens.
 Unfortunately the lighting had ceased by then, but we were able to get closer.